sugiuraii/ECUSim/README.md

 - Set PID 0x0C(= Engine speed rpm) to 5745rpm (22980 in decimal, 0x59C4 in hexadecimal)
     - -> Send "0C59C40000\n" via serial port (latter 2 bytes are ignored.)
 - Note that PIDs of "Supported PID" (such as 0x00, 0x20, 0x40, 0x60, 0x80, 0xA0, 0xC0 and 0xE0) are automatically calculated on compling the sketch.
 You don't have to set by serial port command.
-## GUI fronend
-- GUI frontend is available on [sugiuraii/ECUSimGUI](https://github.com/sugiuraii/ECUSimGUI).
-- You can control PID sensor value by GUI fronted, by using the program above.

 # Enable/disable debug message
 You can enable/disable error or debug message on `ECUSim.h`.